Yewstock School Wellbeing Vision Statement

-At Yewstock we are committed to making it our mission to promote resilience and positive wellbeing for all our pupils, staff, parents and carers.
-We will drive our message forward, to ensure that mental health is “everyone’s business” across the whole school community.
-We will strive to create an environment, which has a whole school approach, in providing excellent mental health support, understanding and intervention.
-We will put Wellbeing at the heart of Yewstock School to ensure successful learning and commit to our policies reflecting this.
+At Yewstock we are committed to making it our mission to promote resilience and positive well-being for all our pupils, staff, parents and carers.
+We drive our message forward, to ensure that mental health is “everyone’s business” across the whole school community.
+We strive to create an environment, which has a whole-school approach, in providing excellent mental health support, understanding and intervention.
+We put well-being at the heart of Yewstock School to ensure successful learning and commit to our policies reflecting this.

 We believe that our Yewstock Values match our vision for supporting Well-Being:

-• We will Communicate Well: We will promote mental health as part of everyday school life, everyone will have a voice and make time to listen to and understand each other.
-We will make every effort to capture the views of parents, pupils and staff on mental health issues.
+• We Communicate Well: We promote mental health as part of everyday school life, everyone will have a voice and make time to listen to and understand each other.
+We make every effort to capture the views of parents, pupils and staff on mental health issues.

-• We will Show Respect: In improving the emotional well-being of our staff, pupils, parents and carers we will ensure everyone is treated as an individual with respect, kindness and equality.
+• We Show Respect: In improving the emotional well-being of our staff, pupils, parents and carers we ensure everyone is treated as an individual with respect, kindness and equality.

-• We will be Kind, Caring and Considerate: We will ensure mental health problems are identified early and appropriate support provided.
-We will listen and respond to everyone’s needs and build strong and caring relationships.
+• We are Kind, Caring and Considerate: We ensure mental health problems are identified early and appropriate support is provided.
+We listen and respond to everyone’s needs and build strong and caring relationships.

-• We will Strive for Excellence: We will promote the importance of mental health awareness so that together we will be the best we can be.
+• We Strive for Excellence: We promote the importance of mental health awareness so that together we will be the best we can be.

 Promoting Positive Well-being and Mental Health for the Whole School Community

 Here at Yewstock School, we value the health and well-being of all our pupils, staff, parents, carers and everyone in our school community.
-We are excited to announce that we have signed up to the Well-being Award for Schools, in partnership with the National Children’s Bureau.
+We are excited to announce that we have achieved the Well-being Award for Schools, in partnership with the National Children’s Bureau.

 About the Well-being Award for Schools

-There are eight objectives to achieve within the Well-being Award Framework, containing several Key Performance Indicators (KPIs) set out within each.
+There are eight objectives that we have achieved within the Well-being Award Framework, containing several Key Performance Indicators (KPIs) set out within each.
 The award focuses on ensuring effective practice and provision is in place that promotes the emotional well-being and mental health of both staff and pupils.
-The award will enable us to develop these practices where necessary and help us to ensure that well-being is embedded in the long-term culture of our school.
-It will help us to create an ethos where mental health is regarded as the responsibility of all.
+The award enables us to develop these practices where necessary and helps us to ensure that well-being is embedded in the long-term culture of our school.
+It helps us to create an ethos where mental health is regarded as the responsibility of all.

 With this award, we will demonstrate our commitment to: